Skip to main content

 Course Load Information

 Most students take approximately two to two and a half years to complete the program.
 Students are given up to six years to complete the MAT.
-However, if you are teaching on a PL-3 license, the license can only be renewed for four years.

 For students who work full time, we advise taking six credit hours per semester.
 Attempts are made to offer courses after school hours or during the day in the summer months.
 Some courses are also offered online.